aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-06/lesson-01.md

 ### Methods

-In JavaScript we could also have **functions** in the objects, which is a very common way to use objects in JavaScript.
+In JavaScript we could also have **functions** encapsulated inside the objects, which is a very common way to use objects in JavaScript.
 Functions that are part of objects are called **methods**.

 ```js
 const walker = {